 A conference about tagging, in history and today

-The Tag Conference has been a first attempt to conceptually frame contemporary tagging, and to study it alongside its abundant but largely ignored historical antecedents.
-The event gathered thirty-two contributions from all five continents, and the room was exceptionally full during the two days.
-Directed by Javier Abarca and Edward Birzin for the Freie Universität, Berlin.
+The Tag Conference is the first academic event to conceptually frame contemporary tagging, and to study it alongside its abundant but largely ignored historical antecedents.
+The event has taken place in Berlin (2017) and Amsterdam (2018) with a combined fifty-four contributions from all five continents and an exceptionally successful turnout in both occasions.
+Directed by Javier Abarca and Edward Birzin.

 Unlock is the international publishing fair dedicated to graffiti and street art.
-Its opening edition took place in Barcelona in 2016, and its second in Berlin in 2017.
+Its three main instalments have taken place in Barcelona (2016), Berlin (2017) and Amsterdam (2018), with various offshoot events occurring in nine European cities, among them Lisbon, London, Moscow and Vienna.
 The fair has become the meeting space for the independent publishing scene, and features a program of lectures, book launches, live performances and documentary screenings.
 Founded and directed by Javier Abarca.

 Seminar with Adam, Akay and Wermke Leinkauf